bossanova808/kodi.ozweather.2nd.screen/README.md

 https://dash.bossanova808.net/?kodi=kodi:kodi@192.168.1.51&kodi-json=9999&latitude=-37.814&longitude=144.9633&timezone=Australia%2FSydney
 ```

-### SSL/HTTPS Support
+### SSL/HTTPS Support / Notes

-By default, the app connects to Kodi using HTTP and WebSocket (ws://) protocols, even when the web app itself is served over HTTPS.
-This supports the common scenario where the web app is served securely (e.g., via Cloudflare tunnel) but Kodi runs on the local network with HTTP only, i.e. without SSL support, as is the default Kodi behaviour.
+By default, the app connects to your Media system using plain HTTP and/or WebSocket (ws://) protocols - even though the web app itself is served over HTTPS.

+This supports the common scenario where the web app is served securely (e.g., via Cloudflare tunnel) - but your media runs on the local network with HTTP only, i.e. without SSL support (as is the default behaviour for both Kodi and Jellyfin).

-See below for examples with and without SSL.
+This is known as a 'mixed-content' scenario.
+You will probably need to enable mixed content in your browser or Fully Kiosk settings to get things working.

-### Usage Examples
+#### Examples

 #### Standard Usage (Mixed Content)